Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Homes with unique floor plans

 Not every vacant home needs full staging.
-Sometimes partial staging or strong visual presentation may be enough.
+In some cases, partial staging, selective furnishings, or strong visual presentation may be enough.

 Security and Maintenance Matter